praw-dev/asyncpraw/docs/getting_started/multiple_instances.rst

-Running Multiple Instances of PRAW
+Running Multiple Instances of asyncpraw
 ==================================

-PRAW, as of version 4, performs rate limiting dynamically based on the HTTP response headers from Reddit.
-As a result you can safely run a handful of PRAW instances without any additional configuration.
+asyncpraw, as of version 4, performs rate limiting dynamically based on the HTTP response headers from Reddit.
+As a result you can safely run a handful of asyncpraw instances without any additional configuration.

-.. note:: Running more than a dozen or so instances of PRAW concurrently from
+.. note:: Running more than a dozen or so instances of asyncpraw concurrently from
           may occasionally result in exceeding Reddit's rate limits as each instance can only guess how many other instances are running.